 Buying Media Attention

 No, it’s not illegal, we promise.
-Chapters often only focus on free media, which can be difficult to get and is never guaranteed.
+Student groups often only focus on free media, which can be difficult to get and is never guaranteed.
 Chapters can look into ad rates in local newspapers and public radio stations.

 Blogs can be a great way to advertise or report on an event.
-Students have the advantage here, as we tend to be more technologically savvy than adults.
 Most areas have local blogs that report on what’s going on in the area.
-For example, chapters in the Washington D.C. area might send a press release to the Dcist, a blog focusing only on happenings of the nation’s capital.
+For example, chapters in the Washington D.C. area might send a press release to the DCist, a blog focusing only on happenings of the nation’s capital.

 Look up local blogs, and include them in your media outreach!
-Many of them have a large readership that may be interested in becoming a part of the anti-genocide coalition!
+Many of them have a large readership that may be interested in becoming a part of the movement.

 TV is the hardest type of media to get, but there are some local cable stations that might cover a STAND event.
 Some of these stations may even play your own footage of an event, as long as you have a strong visual component.
 Also, universities and some high schools often have their own television stations – these stations are your best bets.

 Keep TV in mind if you have an appropriate event, but don’t waste time with it.